sage-code/eve/manual/classes.md

 **simple objects**

-You can create simple objects using Object constructor:
+You can create simple objects using Object default constructor:

 ```
 variable
-  object := Object {attribute:value, ...};
+  object := Object (attribute:value, ...);
 ```

+One object can receive attribute names that do not exist.
+Default constructor will create new attributes automatic and assign the value for each.
+Attributes do not need to be created for default constructor.
+However after object is created the structure is locked: no other attributes can be added.

 **complex object**